 In automotive electronics, high-end computing and industrial equipment, DC brushless cooling fans are particularly focused on high performance, high reliability and high electromagnetic compatibility.
 The company has conducted in-depth research in the direction of vibration reduction, noise reduction and smart control technology, and has kept developing and mass-producing "noise reduction/vibration reduction asymmetric dynamic and static impellers", "mechanical active noise suppression", "vibration reduction fan", "vibration reduction composite overlapping high-performance fan", "LIN/CAM controlled smart cooling fan" and "low electromagnetic interfere control cooling fan".
-At the same time, the company also has patents in major economic regions around the world to enhance the competition threshold.
+In addition to deploying patents in major economic regions around the world, in the rapidly growing automotive electronics region of Greater China, two "Seat Ventilation Testing Labs" were completed in 2023, which can support the automotive OEMs and tier 1 car factory customers that locate in the Pearl River Delta and Yangtze River Delta major regions raising the bar for competition..
 Internally, we have successfully developed a smart automated process that meets the flexible production pattern to improve the quality and enhance the soft power of competition by improving the basic operations and technology.

 In the application of living technology products, special emphasis is placed on the research, development and integration of energy efficiency, system ID, water and air quality filtration, heating and cooling, liquid volume control, smart interface and IoT control.
-In the development of private brand business, the company integrates the existing drinking machine market and products with smart interfaces such as water filtration, heating and cooling, and liquid volume control; ID, to innovatively launch a series of RO drinking machine systems and water purifier machine products that meet energy efficiency standards and have the properties of "purification, convenience, and good life".
+In the development of private brand business, the company integrates the existing drinking machine market and products with smart interfaces such as water filtration, heating and cooling, and liquid volume control; by new ID, to innovatively launch a series of RO drinking machine systems and water purifier machine products that meet energy efficiency standards and have the properties of "purification, convenience, and good life".
 In ODM/OEM business, the company has integrated system ID and air quality technologies such as filtration, smart interface and IOT control to develop high-end air filtration equipment for Japanese customers, and also actively integrate water and air quality filtration, heating and cooling, liquid volume control, smart interface and IOT control to develop commercial equipment for international commercial system customers.
 Under the continuous development and active integration of core technologies, the company's living technology business is actively adjusting to the direction of high prices and high added value, with a view of laying a good foundation for global competition.